The Empire (play): Response

 The critical response was very favorable.
 Karen Bussell of What's on Stage described The Empire as "an intense fly-on-the-wall observation of a difficult 90 minutes in the life of a few people stuck in a room."
 Paul Taylor of The Independent called it "a brilliantly acute and witty examination of the conflicts of race, class, nationality, and fundamental values thrown up by a morally questionable occupation."
 Sam Marlowe of Time Out said it was a "brilliant depiction of twenty-first-century tribalism, at home and abroad."

 Some critics pointed out weaknesses in otherwise positive reviews.
 Sarah Hemming praised the performances and the tension of the immediate situation, but felt the play became "a bit clumsy and heavy-handed" when addressing larger issues such as "power structures, occupation and the impact of recent conflicts on young British Muslims."
 Dominic Cavendish of The Telegraph likewise commended the acting and the atmosphere but found fault with the "Q&A structure" and thought that "the military class-rivalry feels a touch tendentious."

 The Empire won the 2010 TMA Award for best touring production.
-It was nominated for a 2010 Olivier Award for Outstanding Achievement in Affiliated Theatre.
+It was nominated for a 2010 Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.
 DC Moore was nominated for the Evening Standard Award for Most Promising Playwright based on this play.